 This Grammarly alternative is a widely used text editor that focuses on making your content more compelling.
 It acts as your main source for writing, with headings, bold, italics, and bullets.

 There is no plugin to use it on other writing tools like Google Docs or Microsoft Word.

 They have just released a desktop app that you can use without an internet connection.
 It’s a paid app that you can get on Mac or Windows.

 - The program highlights wordy and lengthy sentences in your posts.
 It also flags passive constructions as they weaken the prose.

 - You get a handy formatting toolbar to make changes inline, such as applying italics, bold, bullets, and heading styles.

 - You can use Hemingway’s one-click integration to publish your content on WordPress and Medium.

 - If you’re writing website content, Hemingway applies HTML heading formatting and inserts links automatically.
 Simply export as HTML and publish on your website.

-The next free tool in our list is Reverso, which is good for spotting basic grammar errors and translating.
+The next free Grammarly alternative in our list is Reverso, which is good for spotting basic grammar errors and translating.
 As of now, Reverso can only be used with Firefox and Chrome.
 A desktop application is not available.

 - You can build a personal dictionary containing frequently-used terms and phrases.